lmanan/lmanan.github.io/_posts/2021-04-27-Language-Models-are-few-shot-learners.md

 >"The requirement of a valid output mask means that even when a prompt is ambiguous and could refer to multiple objects, the output should be a reasonable mask for at least one of those objects.
 We use the promptable segmentation task as both a pre-training objective and to solve general downstream segmentation tasks via prompt engineering."

+I find the statement above interesting - that even when a prompt is ambiguous, the output should be a reasonable mask for at least one of the objects.
+I wonder how is this implemented in practice?